Straight to content

 Energy companies continue to ignore human rights implications

-The subsequent boycott of Russian coal triggered a sudden reversal of that trend and led to a dramatic increase in Dutch and European demand for coal associated with forced displacements in Colombia, with shipments of coal from Cesar spiking again in 2022 and 2023.
-Since the outbreak of the war in Ukraine, coal imports from Cesar have risen by over 350% and are expected to continue rising in the near future.
+The subsequent boycott of Russian coal triggered a sudden reversal of that trend and led to a dramatic increase in Dutch and European demand for coal associated with forced displacements in Colombia, with shipments of coal from Cesar increasing again in 2022.
+Although in 2023, coal imports began to decline again, coal from Colombia is expected to continue to play a significant role as a European energy source until the end of this decade.

 Previous insufficient measures